How to Start a Solar Business – Your Complete Guide

 And don’t forget to study up on the net metering rules for your state.
 Being able to sell excess power back to the grid can be a huge selling point for solar installations.

-Licensing problems
+Permitting problems

 Conclusion